 And I am now writing this from a boat somewhere in the Pacific.
 We are speeding our way past Sumbawa, one of Indonesia’s lesser-known islands, on our way to see Komodo dragons in Komodo national park.
 I still can’t stop thinking about the trek (and my legs certainly wont let me forget it; I can’t even sit down to pee without a concerted effort), and I don’t think I will be able to for a while yet.

 It was easily one of the best things I have ever done, but it was also one of the hardest.

 And I would recommend it to anyone and everyone who makes their way to Indonesia, because you will regret it if you don’t.

 We hiked Rinjani with Lenk Trekking and paid 1.5 million rupiah each, in a group of 10.
 Apart from the tour itself, this included one night accommodation before the hike, and transfers to and from our hostel in Kuta Lombok.
-I’ll put together a post with recommendations on doing this trip later this week and link back to it here!
+For recommendations and more specific info on how we did the hike, check out this post!